 | Lower | HGH, IGF-1 LR3, MGF | 14–21 days |

-All New-U Peptides arrive lyophilised and independently verified by Janoshik & Freedom Diagnostics.
+All New-U Research Compounds arrive lyophilised and independently verified by Janoshik & Freedom Diagnostics.
 10-vial packs, shipped worldwide.